A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Why Early Case Assessment Matters More Than Ever

-The firms winning complex litigation are the ones who understand their evidence earliest.
+The firms winning complex litigation are the ones who understand their textual evidence earliest.
 Early case assessment — knowing the shape of what you have before depositions begin — is where strategic decisions get made.
 Which theory of the case holds up?
 Where are the gaps?
 What does the other side likely have?

 Traditional discovery processes push ECA further and further back.
 By the time a vendor hands you a structured dataset, you've already filed your initial brief.
 You've already made the commitments you have to live with.